pbitmonkey/bitmonkey-debug/README.md

 Now I Will list the requirement you need to install to download and install Bitmonkey on Ubuntu 16.04.6 starting from scratch up to the end.

-Before you start please be sure your Virtual Machine is update Open the terminal and run this comand ...
+Before you start please be sure your Virtual Machine is update Open the terminal and run thess comands ...

 -------- sudo apt-get update && sudo apt-get dist-upgrade && sudo apt-get autoremove --------